jshrake/ddg/README.rst

 optional arguments:
   -h, --help    show this help message and exit
   -b, --bang    prefix query with ! and launch the redirect url
-  -d, --define  prefix query with define
+  -d, --define  attempt to return the definition
   -j, --json    returns the raw json output
   -l, --lucky   launch the first url found
   -s, --search  launch a search on www.duckduckgo.com